sreid7/python_automation/README.md

 # python_automation_kali_linux
-Python scripting within the Kali Linux environment to automate common cybersecurity tasks, such as network scanning, vulnerability assessment, and penetration testing.
+Python scripting within the Kali Linux environment to automate common preliminary cybersecurity task, such as a network scan - preliminary penetration test.

 1. Initiating Parallel DNS Resolution: This indicates that Nmap is resolving the DNS of the target system.